 - 3.1.
-Cabinet is asked to accept the endorsement of the Treasury Management and Investment Sub-committee and to recommend to the Council the Treasury Management and Investment Strategies. - 3.2.
+Cabinet is asked to accept the TMISC recommendation to recommend to the Council the Treasury Management and Investment Strategies. - 3.2.
 Cabinet is asked to recommend the Capital Strategy to Council.
+This strategy should be reviewed regularly and reported on during the year.